xin-hedera/hedera-mirror-node/docs/monitor/README.md

 ## REST API

-The monitor REST API provides a way to query the status of the scenarios currently publishing and subscribing to various Hedera APIs.
+The monitor REST API provides a way to query the status of the scenarios currently publishing and subscribing to various Hiero APIs.
 The monitor [OpenAPI](https://www.openapis.org) specification is available at `/api/v1/docs/openapi` and `/api/v1/docs/openapi.yaml`.
 The [Swagger UI](https://swagger.io/tools/swagger-ui) is also available at `/api/v1/docs`.
 This UI provides a form of documentation, and an interactive way to explore the monitor's REST API.